nissejokke/serverless/README.md

 2. Request is proxied to useragent-service
 3. useragent-service uses one of more pods depending on load

+## Limit functions from accessing resources

+Deno security model limits access to certain parts of the system (docker container).
+The following flags are deno run with: --allow-net --allow-read=/temp --allow-write=/temp --unstable.
+That limits the function from accessing for example env variables and /etc/hosts

+Access to mysql database is only allowed from role manager (serverless-manager and serverless-router) using Network Policy.

+Perhaps there is a possibility to access kube dns and discover info about other clients, need to be investigated.

 ## Prerequisite

+When testing with minikube

     minikube delete
     minikube start --vm=true